LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAResendOTP-get-">MFA Resend Otp (GET)</h4>
- This API is used to resending the verification OTP to the provided phone number [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/resend-twofactorauthentication-otp/)
+ This API is used to resending the verification OTP to the provided phone number

 ```java